EBiSC/ebisc_tracker_2/docs/docker.md

 3. Compile angular code:
 -----------------------

-This is development conenience.
+This is development convenience.
 We build the javascript onto your local machine so you don't have to rebuild it each time your images chanegs.

   docker-compose run npm